roboticslab-uc3m/installation-guides/install_yarp.md

 # Install YARP

 We use YARP for communications.
-Installing YARP on Ubuntu is quite straightforward. </br> Note that you will be prompted for your password upon using '''sudo''' a couple of times. </br>
+Installing YARP on Ubuntu is quite straightforward.

+Note that you will be prompted for your password upon using `sudo` a couple of times.

 For additional options use ccmake instead of cmake.

 Official download page: [link](http://www.yarp.it/)

 ## Install YARP (Debian 6.0)